LtAirman/ChargeFieldTopics/README.md

 http://milesmathis.com/index.html

 This project was Cr6's idea.
-He's also responsible for following Miles Mathis' atomic model and creating the Slotlayout diagram this project heavily relies on.
+He's also responsible for following Miles Mathis' atomic model and creating the Slotlayout diagram on which this project greatly relies.

-There's at least one 10 year old charge field "Atom Viewer" out there, Nevyn's object oriented, way sophisticated javaScript code.
-I think I'm ready to try and figure it out... .
+There's at least one 10 year old charge field javaScript "Atom Viewer" out there, Nevyn's object oriented, way sophisticated javaScript code.
+I guess I'm ready to try and figure it out.

-I'm still new at this, please pardon my interpretations and mistakes.
+Please pardon my understandings, personal interpretations and mistakes.

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you'd like to change.